mcpt/learning/content/game-jam/resources/pitch/_index.md

 ##### Inspiration

-What actually inspired you to make your product?
+What actually inspired you to make your game?
 Quite often, even if you may not realize it at first, ideas come from situations you may experience or see others experience in your day-to-day life.
-Talk about what you’re really passionate about and want to accomplish!
+Talk about what you’re really passionate about and wanted to create with your game!

 ### Presentation Format
 ---